 - It does not include a Direct Government Guarantee, Equity or Subsidy;

 - It has to go to ICC for the determination of reasonable Financial Internal Rate of Return (FIRR) and approval to negotiate with the Original Proponent; and

 - After successful negotiation, proceed to publication and request for competitive proposals according to Swiss Challenge Rules.

 Public-Private Partnerships (PPPs) are contractual arrangements entered into by the government with the private sector.
 Under a PPP scheme, the private sector can build, operate and maintain public infrastructure facilities and provide services traditionally delivered by government.
 Examples of these are roads, airports, bridges, hospitals, schools, prisons, railways, and water and sanitation projects.

 What are the government’s legal basis for entering into PPPS?

 Republic Act (RA) 6957, as amended by RA 7718 (commonly known as the BOT Law), and its Implementing Rules and Regulations (IRR), the 2013 NEDA JV Guidelines, Executive Order No. 423 s.
 2005, and the Local Government PPP Code/JV Ordinance.

 Government implementing agencies (IAs) can enter into PPP.
 BOT Law and its IRR defines an “Agency” referring to any department, bureau, office commission, authority or agency of the national government, including Government-Owned and/or –Controlled Corporations (GOCCs), Government Financial institutions (GFIs), and State Universities and Colleges (SUCs) authorized by law or their respective charters to contract for or undertake Infrastructure or Development Projects.

-In a PPP scheme, it is the government who will own these PPP projects.
-Even as the private partners builds, operates and maintains these projects, ownership remains with the government.
+In a PPP scheme, the government owns the PPP projects.
+Even as the private partners build, operate and maintain the project, ownership remains with the government.